Panzerschrek/Chasm-Reverse/README.md

 `./PanzerChasm --csm CSM_RUS.BIN`

-To run the add-on, you must additionally specify the path to it through the parameter command line `--addon`, for example:

-`./PanzerChasm --addon ADDON1`

 In order to execute some console command at start, use `--exec` option, for example:

  `./PanzerChasm --exec "load saves/save_00.pcs"` to start game and immediately load first saved game.

+#### Available add-ons:

+* Chasm - The Shadow Zone: ADDON1
+* Chasm - Cursed Land    : cursed
+* Chasm - Grim Borough   : borough

+To run the add-on, you must additionally specify the path to it through the parameter command line `--addon` or `-addon`, for example:

+`./PanzerChasm --addon ADDON1`

 #### Control